intel/thermal_daemon/README.txt

 Releases

+Release 1.7.1
+- Removed dptfxtract binary as there is an issue in packaging this with GPL source for distributions

 Release 1.7
 - Add GeminiLake
 - Add dptfxtract tool, which converts DPTF tables to thermald tables using best effort